tingwang90/diabetic-nephropathy/README.md

 # Data Availability Statement
-all data necessary to replicate their study’s findings
+All data necessary to replicate our study’s findings

+## License
+This project is licensed under the Creative Commons Attribution 4.0 International License